-To achieve the vision of providing an enduring and prosperous equestrian industry in the Village, it is necessary to amend the Village's comprehensive plan maps to allow for residential units at the Subject Property.
-Applicant seeks to change the land use designation from Equestrian Commercial Recreation to Residential D which allows for a standard of 2 dwelling units per acre, or up to 5 units with bonuses.
-While this property may, from a land use perspective have an opportunity for over 480 units, that is not the intent of this project, and Applicant seeks to voluntarily restrict the maximum number of units to 96 and restrict the height to a maximum of 35 feet by including a restrictive note on the Village's Future Land Use Map.
-With the change in land use, Applicant seeks to further amend the Future Land Use Map to the remove the Subject Property from the Equestrian Preserve Area.
-Please see the discussion above in regard to Applicant's proposed removal of the subject property from the EPA.
+To achieve the vision of establishing an enduring and prosperous equestrian industry in the Village, it is necessary to amend the Village's comprehensive plan maps to allow for residential units at the Subject Property.
+The Applicant seeks to change the land use designation for Pod 30C-2 (Equestrian Village), totaling 25.87 acres, from Equestrian Commercial Recreation to Residential D, with a restriction of no more than 47 multi-family dwelling units.
+Residential D allows for a standard of 2 dwelling units per acre or up to 5 units with bonuses, potentially allowing for 129 units from a land use perspective.
+The Applicant proposes a restriction of no more than 47 multi-family dwelling units.

+Additionally, the Applicant seeks to change the future land use for Pod 30C-2 (Equestrian Village) and Pod 30C-4 (White Birch), totaling 70.30 acres, from Equestrian Commercial Recreation to Residential C, with a restriction of no more than 49 single-family dwelling units.
+Residential C allows for a standard of 1 dwelling unit per acre or up to 3 units with bonuses, potentially allowing for 210 units from a land use perspective.
+The Applicant proposes a restriction of no more than 47 multi-family dwelling units within Residential D of the Subject Property.

+The Applicant seeks to voluntarily restrict the maximum number of units to 47 within Residential D and 49 within Residential C and restrict the height to a maximum of 35 feet within the Subject Property by including a restrictive note on the Village's Future Land Use Map.
+With the change in land use, the Applicant seeks to further amend the Future Land Use Map to remove the Subject Property from the Equestrian Preserve Area.
+Please see the discussion above regarding the Applicant's proposed removal of the Subject Property from the EPA.